tapis-project/tapis-ui/README.md

 # Getting Started with TapisUI

-1. Clone TapisUI repo with `git clone --recurse-submodules git@github.com:tapis-project/tapis-ui.git`
+1. Clone TapisUI repo with `git clone https://github.com:tapis-project/tapis-ui.git`
-   1. We clone with `--recurse-submodules` to load linked repositories on clone
-   2. Run `git submodule update --init --recursive` to load at any other time
 2. `cd` into repo root directory
 3. Run `pnpm install` to install packages for root and all sub packages
 4. Run `pnpm -r build` to build root and all sub packages
 5. Run `pnpm run start` to serve vite TapisUI instance at **http://localhost:3000**
-   1. Optionally run `npm run dev` which enables hot-reloading after changes in subpackages along with serving TapisUI
+   1. Optionally run `pnpm run dev` which enables hot-reloading after changes in subpackages along with serving TapisUI
 6. Open the URL output by stdout to view the UI, generally **http://localhost:3000**
 7. [View the wiki](https://github.com/tapis-project/tapis-ui/wiki) for a dive into what's what in this repository.